ricab/scope_guard/README.md

-Unfortunately, even in C++17 things are not ideal, and information on exception specification is not propagated to types like `std::function` or the result of `std::bind`.
+Unfortunately, even in C++17 things are not ideal, and information on exception specification is not propagated to types like `std::function` or the result of `std::bind` and `std::ref`.
 For instance, the following code does not compile in C++17:

 ```c++
 void f() noexcept { }